ursa1minor/nc-fundamental-katas/README.md

 ## Instructions

 Each kata should be completed with full TDD.
-Every morning you should start a new kata, regardless of the progress you have made on the previous one!
+Every morning you should try start a new kata, regardless of the progress you have made on the previous one!

-The first two have console.log-based tests written already.
-To run these, run the kata's file with `node`.

-After day #1, please write all your tests using Jest.

 ## Initial Setup Instructions